 9. Throw away the exam fear and just relax

 Fear, anxiety and stress will only hamper your preparations and ultimately affect your performance in board exams.
-So, instead of taking tension, start preparing for the exam with a relax mind.
-You just need to put in the best efforts, result will automatically come out to be the best.
+So, instead of taking tension, start preparing for the exam with a relaxed mind.
+You just need to put in the best efforts, the result will automatically come out to be the best.

 How to overcome the Board Exam Fear?
 Read Here

-After preparing hard for the board exam, now it’s the time when your answer sheet must reflect your hard work.
-You must follow proper technique and strategy to write the answers in best way and complete your exam well on time.
+After preparing hard for the board exam, now’s the time when your answer sheet must reflect your hard work.
+You must follow the proper techniques and strategies to write the answers in the best way and complete your exam well on time.
 Make the best use of the 15 minutes reading time allotted before starting writing the exam.

 How to write perfect answers in board exams?
 Read Here

-To get more of such useful articles for preparation of CBSE Board Exams 2020, Click here.
+To get more of such useful articles for the preparation of CBSE Board Exams 2021, Click here.